udacity/ipnd-webcasts/Stage_2/2015-09-22-Problem-Solving-Session-Luke-and-Anthony/README.md

 print make_bricks(6, 1, 3)
 ```

-This is technically posible, but the current code won't find the solution.
+This is technically possible, but the current code won't find the solution.
 However, there was not enough time to add sufficient complexity to handle cases like this.

 This problem was inspired by a classic problem for finding change (and often even the minimum number of coins) for a given monetary amount.